syn990/SYN-OS/readme.md

 - **Terminal-first efficiency** with optional GUI via Openbox.
 - **A ready-to-use base** that’s still true to Arch principles.

 > **Note:** The live installer runs entirely in a command-line (CLI) environment.
 You can install SYN-OS on real hardware or test it first in a virtual machine (VirtualBox, VMware, QEMU, etc.) before committing.
-Once installed, you can launch the graphical desktop with `startx`, which opens a lightweight **Openbox** session with a **Tint2** panel across the top.
-Tint2 is XML-configured, making it easy to adjust layout, colors, and widgets.
+Once installed, you can launch the graphical desktop with `startx`, which opens a lightweight **Openbox** session with a **Polybar** panel across the top.
+Polybar uses simple ini-style configuration, making it easy to adjust modules, colours and layout without touching XML.

 ---